lcsirmaz/aleph/joe/README.md

     -smarthome
     -highlighter_context

-(observe that the title has a leading space, other lines do not).
+(Observe that the title ALEPH has a leading space while other lines do not).